techandme/owncloud-vm/issue_template.md

 <!--
-Thank you for reporting your issue to us!
+Thanks for reporting issues back to this repository, you contributons are much appriciated!
+This is the issue tracker of Tech and Me's ownCloud VM, if you have any support question please check out https://shop.techandme.se/index.php/product-category/support

 Please report only issues corresponding to the VM for ownCloud 9 or later.
-If you found a bug that is related to core, you can file your report here: https://github.com/nextcloud/server -->
+If you found a bug that is related to core, you can file your report here: https://github.com/owncloud/server -->
 ## Steps to reproduce
 1.